 The effectiveness of resources in force sometimes lead to secondary victimization of the victims of international crimes.
 Secondary victimization can come through psychological and emotional impact on victims falling of their rights to be treated in accordance with the UN soft law.
 Right to redress, rehabilitate and to compensate goes close up to violations of arts 2, 3, 5, 8 of ECHR.
 In addition, depending on the lack of funds or absence of legislation to use, some other remarks must be considered.
 In Petlovanny vs Ukraine (Application no. 54904/08), the Court notes that under UA Civil Code the issue of compensation by the State for damage to victims of crime is provided for in such a way that any claim for such compensation is conditional, and these conditions are partly set out in part one of Article 1,177, which contains the words "if the person who committed the crime has not been identified or is insolvent".
 Other conditions should be established by a separate law, which has not been adopted to date.
 This law should also establish the procedure for awarding and paying such compensation.
 As the applicant did not have a sufficiently established claim for compensation for the purposes of Article 1 of Protocol No. 1, he could not claim to have had a "legitimate expectation" of receiving any specific sums.
 The same ideas based on the absence of special regulations and lack of funds to compensate are supported by UA judicial practice.

 Tertiary victimization in Ukrainian society impacts on families of victims, or even witnesses of Russian terror.
 It is connected with promotion of Russian oriented ideology and narratives, and certain treatment of victims.
 Since Odesa Massacre in 201, hate and fear, misuse of narratives of Nazi ideology and the promotion of stereotypes of immortal the international Slavonic role in bipolar world leads to “evil empire thinking”.
-While the potential diffuse victims may not be the intended victims or primary target, they have still been victimised as a result of the crime committed in contradiction with art 8-13 of ECHR (hate crimes and narratives of dehumanization through the idea of the denazification of Ukrainians).
+While the potential diffuse victims may not be the intended victims or primary target, they have still been victimized as a result of the crime committed in contradiction with art 8-13 of ECHR (hate crimes and narratives of dehumanization through the idea of the denazification of Ukrainians).

 Finally, the EU initial intelligence analysis of different criminal threats identified crime patterns in a number of areas including human trafficking, online fraud, cybercrime and firearms trafficking.
 Thus, according to some experts’ opinion, the evolution of the situation in Ukraine may potentially lead to an increase of criminal activities (and primary, secondary and tertiary victimization) in all 10 EMPACT priority crime areas.